aliceheneghan/didnt-know-it-poet-game/README.md

-## The Poet That Did Not Know It - a JS terminal game
+## Didn't Know It Poet - a JS terminal game